shreyasmanolkar/interview-prep/JAVASCRIPT.md

 Lexical this binding: Unlike regular functions, arrow functions do not have their own this value.
 Instead, they inherit the this value from the surrounding context (i.e., the context in which the arrow function is defined).
 This feature is called "lexical scoping."

 No arguments object: Arrow functions do not have their own arguments object.
 Instead, you can use the rest parameter syntax (...args) to gather all the function arguments into an array.

+## Closure
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

+### Lexical Scope
+lexical scope means a variable defined outside the function can be accessible inside of another funcition defined after a variable declaration.